HSBC vs Santander business account – which one should you choose?

 UK bank transfersFree (within standard UK digital banking)Free

-Cash depositsAvailable at HSBC branches and Post Office (fees apply as per Business Price List)Santander branches free
+Cash depositsAvailable at HSBC branches and Post Office (fees apply as per Business Price List)Santander branches – cash deposits free up to £1,000 per month; thereafter fees apply according to the tariff.

 International paymentsVia SWIFT (fees apply)Via Santander FX (fees apply)